 Master of Sustainable Real Estate Development

-- Designed for students looking to develop their personal and professional capabilities and accelerate their careers and to take their careers in a new direction.
+- Designed for students looking to accelerate their careers and to take their careers in a new direction

-- Class sizes are kept small, up to 25 students, to provide a quality educational experience, support collaboration in the classroom, and allow us to focus on experiential learning throughout the curriculum.
+- Class sizes are kept small, typically 20 students, to provide a quality educational experience, support collaboration in the classroom, and allow us to focus on experiential learning throughout the curriculum